Hammerill/Sand-Box2D-levels/LEVELS.md

 - `screenshots: {"...", "..."}` - list of screenshots from the level in the same format as `preview`.

 And you can add custom fields to metadata if you think you need to do it.

+### Options sector
+Here are global world options located.
+If you want to keep settings by default, skip and don't write this sector in your file.
+It has the following structure:
+- No options yet.
+They'll appear here when they would be realized in the code.

 ### Camera sector
 In this sector described how Sand-Box2D should place camera at the start, can player move it and etc. It has the following structure: